Frequently Asked Questions

 4. Reducing your prep-time and making it more methodical.

-What position is this for?
+Which positions/roles is this for?

 This coaching, so far, is built for generalist developer roles.
 Such positions go by different titles e.g. Backend engineer, Server Engineer, Software Engineer, Data engineer, Platform engineer, API developer etc.